 Neo Tapela was born in 1980 at Princess Marina Hospital, or Marina as the locals call it, the largest public hospital in Botswana.
-When she was 14, the aunt who raised her was diagnosed with breast cancer at Marina.
-The hospital did not have sufficient oncology services, so her aunt had to travel four hours by car to South Africa for surgery and chemotherapy treatments.
+When she was 14, the aunt who raised her was diagnosed with breast cancer.
+Marina diid not have sufficient oncology services, so her aunt had to travel four hours by car to South Africa for surgery and chemotherapy treatments.
 She later died at Marina.

 The experience made the teenage Tapela want to become a doctor.
 She did well in school and received a scholarship to attend Milton Academy in the U.S. She went on to Wellesley College, where she majored in Biological Sciences and African Studies.

 In her sophomore year, Tapela sent an email to Max Essex asking about the Botswana Harvard AIDS Institute Partnership (BHP).
 They met for just ten minutes, but Tapela left Essex’s office with a BHP summer internship.
 “It was immediately clear that Neo was energetic and bright,” said Essex.
 “She was going to do great things.
 I just wanted to steer her to AIDS research and back to Botswana.”

 Working as a lab assistant in Gaborone, she processed specimens for HIV tests and got a direct look at the effect of HIV in Botswana.
 “Seeing nearly 50% of those plates turning pink, which indicated a positive result, left an indelible mark,” said Tapela.
 “Frankly, it traumatized me, but also solidified my commitment to working in health to serve my people.”